 One day, my sister told me that I should also study the Korean language.
 I asked her why.
-She answered, “The Korean language is the global language and is the most excellent language in human history”.
+She answered, “The Korean language will become the global language and is the most excellent language in all of human history”.

-On hearing this I got a suspicious feeling.
-So I secretly sneaked into my sister’s room while she was away where I found books entitled “The Divine Principle” and “Apostate” and some brochures.
-I started reading and was appalled at their contents.
-One of them said, “Japan is a country ruled by the devil that tormented South Korea which is the world leader,” another said, “Japan is the country of Eve, therefore it is her obligation to work to serve Korea, the country of Adam”.
-“After the unification of North and South Korea, they will become the center of Asia and will rule the world”.
-The literature was full of such crazy content!
+On hearing this I became more suspicious.
+So I secretly sneaked into my sister’s room while she was away.
+There I found books entitled “The Divine Principle” and “Apostate” and some brochures.
+I started reading them and was appalled at the contents.
+One item said, “Japan is a country ruled by the devil.
+It tormented South Korea which should be the country to lead the world,” another said, “Japan is the country representing Eve, and Korea is the Adam country.
+Therefore it is Japan’s obligation to work to serve Korea [to reverse Eve’s mistake in the Garden of Eden].”
+“After the unification of North and South Korea, the country will become the center of Asia and will then rule the world”.
+The literature was full of such crazy things!

-I asked my university tutor about the content that gave me such an uneasy feeling.
+I asked my university tutor about the information which had given me such an uneasy feeling.
 He told me, “Well, that is the Unification Church.”
 Then I researched into the Unification Church and discussed it with my parents.
-We all tried to convince my sister to withdraw from the Church.
+We all tried to convince my sister to withdraw from this Church.
 But it was too late.
-She took a hard line and decided to quit university and insisted to go to South Korea straight away.
+She took a hard line and decided to quit university and insisted on going to South Korea straight away.

-We were desperate and tried to stop her, but she swore at us angrily saying, “You people are all devils who want to insult the Messiah and South Korea which lead the world!”
+We were desperate.
+We tried to stop her, but she swore at us angrily saying, “You people are all devils who want to insult the Messiah and South Korea which will lead the world!”
 We were horrified at the change in her.
 I cried, together with my parents.

-4. Suddenly, my sister decided to join a mass wedding ceremony in Seoul and finally left our home.
+4. Suddenly, my sister decided to participate in a mass wedding ceremony in Seoul and so finally she left our home.

 I protested to the Korean student who had invited my sister to their meetings.
-The student completely changed her polite attitude.
+This student completely changed from her previously polite demeanor.
 I asked her “You are a member of the Unification Church, aren’t you?”
 But she acted as if she didn’t know.
 “Eh?
-What is that?”
+What is that?” she replied.

-I said, “The founder of Unification Church, Sun Myung Moon, he’s really weird, isn’t he?”
+I said, “The founder of Unification Church is Sun Myung Moon; he’s really weird, isn’t he?”

-Although she was hiding this fact, she was indeed a member of the Unification Church!
+Although she had hidden this fact, she was indeed a member of the Unification Church!

 My family was so sad, we all cried for a while after my sister left home.
 We all worried about her circumstances.

-Soon my sister contacted us to say that she had got married to a Korean man and was in countryside.
-For a while we felt relieved.
-But then she began to send letters, frequently, in which she wrote “Please send money”, and “electrical goods” and other things.
-It seemed that her Korean “relatives” of the countryside demanded that she get money and goods from our family for them.
-My parents felt they had no choice but to continue to send money and goods as requested.
+Soon my sister contacted us to say that she had got married to a Korean man and was living in countryside.
+For a time we felt relieved.
+Then she began to send frequent letters.
+She wrote “Please send money”, and “send electrical goods” and other things.
+It seemed that her Korean “relatives” in the countryside demanded that she get money and goods from our family for their sake.
+My parents felt that they had no choice but to continue to send money and goods as requested.

-We worried what sort of life my sister had in Korea, so I decided to go to Korea to see her and find out.
+We worried what sort of life my sister had in Korea.
+I decided to go to there to see her and find out her situation.
 It was dangerous for me to go alone, so we had to make an effort to find an appropriate person to be my interpreter and bodyguard.
 We hired Mr. A., who was a Japanese exchange student living in Seoul.

-5. Mr. A took me to the address stated in my sister’s letter.
+5. Mr. A took me to the address which was written in my sister’s letters.
 It was in the Korean countryside.

-The place was totally different from the general countryside in Japan.
+The place was totally different compared to the general countryside of Japan.
 It was a pre-modern farm in a village with unpaved roads.
-We found my sister in one of these poor village houses.
-My sister seemed glad that I had come.
+We found my sister in one of the poor village houses.
+My sister seemed glad that I had come to visit her.
 Her husband was the son and heir of a farming family.
 He was an ugly and uneducated countryman.
 He seemed to be over 40 years old although my sister was in her early 20s.

 Mr. A and I talked together with the poor family for a while.

-I thought it was impolite to do so, but I gently challenged their marriage, and asked my sister to return to Japan.
+I thought it was impolite of me to do so, but I gently challenged their marriage, and asked my sister to return to Japan.

-This made me so angry and I really wanted to kill him.
-But in this situation, I had to silently endure for the sake of my sister’s safety.
-My sister also answered, “the Japanese people must make amends in Korea.”
+This made me so angry.
+I really wanted to kill him – but in this situation, I had to silently endure his comments for the sake of my sister’s safety.
+My sister also said, “the Japanese people must make amends to the Korean people.”
 She said she was working from morning to night.
 Listening to the family’s conversation, Mr. A whispered in my ear, “it seems she is almost a slave”.

-6. There was nothing I could do for her but to return to Japan.
+6. There was nothing I could do for her, so I returned to Japan.
 On the way to the Seoul airport, Mr. A explained many things to me.
-For example, there was a strange group of Japanese women in Seoul – all Unification Church members – who were working from early in the morning.
+For example, he said there was a strange group of Japanese women in Seoul – all Unification Church members – who worked all day from early in the morning.
 Those women often joined demonstrations and performances against Japan, or were perhaps forced to join in such activities.

-In addition, when I talked about the comfort women, he said he heard from an old Korean man, who had experienced the Japanese colonial era, that “the coercion story [of forced recruitment] is complete fiction”.
+In addition, when I spoke about the Korean comfort women, he said he had heard from an old Korean man, who had himself experienced the Japanese colonial era.
+The man had said, “the coercion story [of forced recruitment] is complete fiction”.

 According to the old man, the truth was that poor families in rural areas sold their daughters to Korean prostitution brokers.
-It was a common solution in the Asian region, including Japan, for such poor people to get out of deep poverty.
+It was a common solution in the Asian region, including in Japan, for such poor people to get out of deep poverty.
 “It is fiction that the Japanese Army arranged trucks to kidnap girls.
-Nobody has seen such a spectacle and I never heard such rumors at that time”, the old man told Mr. A.
+Nobody ever saw such a spectacle and I never heard such rumors at that time”, the old man told Mr. A.

-I said to him “then the comfort women stories must have been created by somebody for a certain purpose.”
+I then said to him “so the comfort women stories must have been created by somebody for a certain purpose.”
 He caught my drift that the Unification Church was using the comfort women stories.
-“I know a person who is close to a lawyer, Mr. Takagi, who is responsible for litigation in the wartime comfort women case.
+“I know a person who is close to a lawyer, Mr. Takagi, who is responsible for litigation in wartime comfort women cases.
 I will contact him to see if he knows something about this.”

-7. I came home with a feeling of frustration.
+7. I returned home with a feeling of deep frustration.
 I could not speak honestly to my parents about my sister’s situation.
-I had the impression my sister had been sold to Korea as collateral, as a servant.
+I had the impression that my sister had been sold to Korea as collateral, as a servant.

-After a while, my sister suddenly informed us that one of her “relatives” was going to visit Japan and she wanted us to take care of him.
-My parents and I were fed up with the idea, but felt we could not refuse.
+A while later, my sister suddenly informed us that one of her “relatives” was going to visit Japan and she wanted us to take care of him.
+My parents and I really disliked the idea, but felt we could not refuse.

-The Korean had a featureless face with thin eyes just like pen lines.
-At first he seemed emotionless, but soon he had violent mood swings.
-He would yell and his face became the colour of a boiled octopus.
+The Korean man had a featureless face with narrow eyes, just like pen lines.
+At first he seemed emotionless, but soon violent mood swings emerged.
+He would yell and his face then became the color of a boiled octopus.
 Especially during meal times he would sit at the table in a very rude manner.
 He ate his food making horrible noises.
-Not only that, he complained saying “Why you don’t serve Kimchi, uh?!”, “So bland taste!!” and so on.
+Not only that, but he complained saying “Why you don’t serve kimchi, huh?!”, “So bland taste!!” and so on.